 Nursing homes can be liable for harm caused by their employees because of the legal doctrine of respondeat superior (Latin for, “let the master answer”).
 This doctrine holds that a company is responsible for the acts of its employees if the employee commits those acts within the scope of their employment.
 It is fairly easy to invoke the doctrine of respondeat superior against nursing homes because nursing homes owe their patients an extraordinarily high duty of care.

 In fact, this duty of care has been outlined by the Florida legislature as a set of residents’ rights.
-In relevant part, the statute1 reads: “[All patients have the right to be free from mental and physical abuse, corporal punishment, extended involuntary seclusion, and from physical and chemical restraints.”
+In relevant part, the statute1 reads: “[All patients have the right to be free from the many types of abuse that include mental and physical abuse, corporal punishment, extended involuntary seclusion, and from physical and chemical restraints.”